laravel/docs/routing.md

     Route::redirect('/here', '/there');

-By default, `Route::redirect` returns a 302 status code.
+By default, `Route::redirect` returns a `302` status code.
 You may customize the status code using the optional third parameter:

     Route::redirect('/here', '/there', 301);

-or use the `Route::permananentRedirect` helper to return a 301 status code automatically:
+You may use the `Route::permananentRedirect` method to return a `301` status code:

     Route::permanentRedirect('/here', '/there');